firesidefiction/firesidefiction.github.io/story-contract-boilerplate.md

 ## Copyrights and Usage

-The Author grants to Fireside non-exclusive, non-assignable, and non-transferrable first-world English-language rights to publish the Story on the Fireside Magazine website and in ebook editions of Fireside Magazine.
+The Author grants to Fireside non-exclusive, non-assignable, and non-transferrable first-world English-language rights to publish the Story on the Fireside Magazine website and in print and ebook editions of Fireside Magazine.

 The Author also grants to Fireside rights to republish the Story in any anthology of stories that have previously appeared in Fireside Magazine, whether in print or ebook editions, within twenty-four (24) months of the Work’s publication in Fireside Magazine.